 So if Mommy and Daddy tells you that you should buy a house tomorrow, maybe you can show them this post.

-Of course they might disagree but you do have your on life to live ya know.
+Of course, they might disagree, but you do have you on life to live, ya know.

 1. Opportunity to Grow Your Portfolio